dwighthouse/onfontready/README.md

 | zopfli ‡    | 368           | 434                  | 1463               |
 | brotli ¶    | 277           | 327                  | 1209               |

-\* - [UglifyJS2](https://github.com/mishoo/UglifyJS2) was used for minification.
+\* - [UglifyJS](https://github.com/mishoo/UglifyJS2) was used for minification.
 † - gzip level 6, the default compression level.
 ‡ - [Zopfli](https://en.wikipedia.org/wiki/Zopfli), an exhaustive search compression.
 It typically produces the smallest possible gzip-compatible output.
 ¶ - [Brotli](https://en.wikipedia.org/wiki/Brotli), a new higher-performing compression available to some modern browsers over HTTPS connections.
 ◦ - [FontFaceObserver](https://github.com/bramstein/fontfaceobserver) Standalone version 2.0.5 included for comparison.
 FontFaceObserver was already minified using the [Google Closure compiler](https://developers.google.com/closure/compiler/).
-For the table above, the minified code was run through UglifyJS2 to further compress it.
-Without UglifyJS2, the compressed sizes would be larger for FontFaceObserver.
+For the table above, the minified code was run through UglifyJS to further compress it.
+Without UglifyJS, the compressed sizes would be larger for FontFaceObserver.

 To learn more, read about the [Compression Techniques](docs/compressionTechniques.md) used and read through the [fully-commented source code](src/onfontready.js).